 Steampunk style Warwick 211 PRO Cab Conversion

 I’ve been working on this older Warwick rig steampunk conversion for a few months.
-Phase one was just painting the stripped down rig and doing the stenciled accents.
-Now we’re on to part two; wiring in lights and doing some work on the speaker jacks.
-Fortunately I have a student who wants to to learn Read More …
+Phase one was just painting the stripped-down rig and doing the stenciled accents.
+Now we’re on to part two; wiring in the lights and doing some work on the speaker jacks.
+Fortunately, I have a student who wants to learn electronics Read More …

 Dame Evelyn Glennie